JeremyRubin/utxos.org/content/analysis/bip_simulation/index.md

 Fortunately, for many of the mismatches between expectation and reality this simulation is somewhat robust as a comparative measure.
-Unless miners are specifically discriminating against `OP_SECURETHEBAG` transactions, what the results demonstrate is that `OP_SECURETHEBAG` will perform better than the corresponding behavior that would be seen without `OP_SECURETHEBAG`.
+Unless miners are specifically discriminating against `OP_CHECKTEMPLATEVERIFY` transactions, what the results demonstrate is that `OP_CHECKTEMPLATEVERIFY` will perform better than the corresponding behavior that would be seen without `OP_CHECKTEMPLATEVERIFY`.

-Thus, we can show that `OP_SECURETHEBAG` conveys a benefit across a wide variety of scenarios.
+Thus, we can show that `OP_CHECKTEMPLATEVERIFY` conveys a benefit across a wide variety of scenarios.
 For example, replacing `get_rate()` with

 ```python